gualtfor/Challengepython/README.md

 Add the following to your solution to make it more robust:
 * Host your architecture in any public cloud (using the services you consider more adequate)

+Answer: All the infrastructure is dealing in AWS, the database, and the API by way of containers.

 * Add automated tests to the API
     * You can use whichever library that you want
     * Different tests types, if necessary, are welcome

+Answer: All the checking of types and formats are dealing with pandas_schema and sqlalchemy.types.

 * Containerize your application
     * Create a Dockerfile to deploy the package

+Answer: The API is deploying in ECS (Elastic Container Service) with one ELB (Elastic Load Balancer) for the database I used a RDS of Postgres with all infrastructure of a VPC.
+All information is registered in the file main.tf. in the folder ConfTerraform.